renatomaia/coutil/doc/manual.md

 ### `system.awaitsig (signal)`

-Suspends the execution of the calling coroutine, and schedules it to be resumed when the process receives signal indicated by string `signal`, as listed below:
+[Await function](#await) that awaits for the process to receive the signal indicated by string `signal`, as listed below:

 - Process Commands